 Solid-state hard drives can carry similar amounts of data as magnetic hard disk drives but load almost instantaneously and are much more durable.

 The primary barrier to their commercial development has been their considerably higher costs when compared to magnetic disks.

 Another type of computer storage is magnetic tape.

-The magnetic tape uses a similar mechanism compared to hard disk drives, only the data is encoded onto a flexible tape impregnated with metallic particles.
+Magnetic tape uses a similar mechanism compared to hard disk drives.
+Only the data is encoded onto a flexible tape impregnated with metallic particles.

 Modern computers typically use several types of data storage arranged in a hierarchy of use.